The Ultimate 11: SNK Football Championship

-The Ultimate 11: SNK Football Championship (Note: Also known as Tokuten Ou: Honoo no Libero (得点王: 炎のリベロ, Tokuten Ō: Honō no Libero) in Japan.) is a 1996 soccer arcade video game developed and published by SNK.
+The Ultimate 11: SNK Football Championship (Note: Also known as Tokuten Ou: Honoo no Libero (得点王: 炎のリベロ, Tokuten Ō: Honō no Libero) in Japan) is a 1996 association football video game developed and published by SNK for the Neo Geo arcade and home platforms.
 Despite the international name, it is the fourth installment in the Super Sidekicks series, succeeding Super Sidekicks 3: The Next Glory (1995).
 Featuring an arcade-style approach to soccer much like its predecessors, the game allows players to choose any available game mode to compete with AI-controlled rivals or human players with their preferred team.
-Although first launched for Neo Geo MVS, the game was ported to Neo Geo AES, in addition of being re-released on download services for various consoles.
+It was re-released on download services for various consoles.
 The title received positive reception from critics but proved to be less popular than its previous iterations.
 It was followed by Neo Geo Cup '98: The Road to the Victory (1998), which is a remake of Super Sidekicks 3 and served as the final entry in the Super Sidekicks saga.